The Ultimate Monteverde Itinerary: 34 Best Things To Do

 Selvatura Park

 Also home to Monteverde Nature Center and a Hummingbird and Butterfly Gardens, Selvatura Park is a nature reserve and activity centre.
 It is home to a 1.9 miles (3km) long Treetop Walkways Experience which provides excellent views of the surrounding forest.
-The Selvatura Hanging Bridges are some of the most popular in Monteverde and can be done as a guided tour or self-guided walk.
+The Selvatura Park Hanging Bridges are some of the most popular in Monteverde and can be done as a guided tour or self-guided walk.
 It features 8 hanging bridges including one that is a whopping 170 metres (560ft) long!

 Hanging Bridges are some of the best things to do in Monteverde

-12) Zipline through the canopy
+12. Zipline through the canopy

 Costa Rica has ziplines everywhere, but Monteverde is the best place to do it as you can zipline through the canopy.
 Heading to one of these adventure parks is the best way to zipline in Monteverde and is a bucket list experience that can’t be missed off your itinerary.